Other things to know about the Capital One Quicksilver Card:

 In addition to the sign-up bonus, the Capital One Quicksilver card offers 1.5 - 5% cash back on purchases.
-The card's annual fee is $0 and you need at least good credit for high chances of approval.
+The card's annual fee is $0 and you need at least good credit for approval.

 Capital One Quicksilver rewards are simple: You get 1.5% cash back on every purchase, with no limit on the amount you can earn, and you can redeem for a statement credit or check at any time.
 For context, most cash back credit cards give you 1% back as a base rate.
 And unlike rewards cards with points or miles, you’ll always know exactly how much your Capital One Quicksilver cash back is worth.… read full answer